nss-day-cohort-41/nutshell-asking-for-roses/README.md

 8.cd in directory created.
 9.serve
 10.Open localhost:5000 in browser.

-11.Overview
+## Overview of Features
-This app is an easy to use social media application allowing our user to create messages,add tasks,schedule events and keep up with current articles,  When the user accesses the site they will begin at "Asking for Roses" registration page.
-Then they will login with secure email default user name and their own unique password.
-Users then can get send and receive messages.
-Chat with friends in a popup box.
-Create tasks to be complete and reminders.
-The application displays current interest articles downloaded from customized url.
-The friends list saves and retrieves friends.
-The friends list will also allow you to delete and edit.
-Once on the page you are able to keep up with no only friends but keep a list of scheduled events.
-The user is given options, and can select an "edit" button.
-If a edit button is chosen, the user is able to update and save.
+This app is an easy to use social media application allowing our user to create messages, add tasks, schedule events and keep up with current articles.
+When the user accesses the site they will begin at "Asking for Roses" registration page.
+Then they will login with secure email, default user name, and their own unique password.
+Users then can send and receive messages, chat with friends, create tasks to remind the user to complete them.

+The application displays current interest articles that can accessed through the url provided by whoever posted it.
+The friends list saves and allows user to search for other friends.
+The friends list will also allow you to delete and add the friends you follow.

+The events section should allow the user to view their upcoming events and perform full CRUD functionality on each entry.
+This is still currently under construction.

->Technologies Used
+## Technologies Used

-This project utilizes the following:
+* This project utilizes the following:
-HTML
+    * HTML
-CSS
+    * CSS
-JavaScript
+    * JavaScript
-APIS and Databases Utilized
-This project was made possible from data made available by:
-Articles
-News
-Friends
-Messages
-Events
+    * JSON server for database information storage and retrieval

->Skills Utilized
+## Skills Utilized
-We utilized all skills and concepts learned up to this point in our time here at NSS, including:
+* We utilized all skills and concepts learned up to this point in our time here at NSS, including:
-Google Docs/Slides Processing Book
+   * Google Docs/Slides Processing Book
-Sketchboard
+   * Sketchboard
-Modular Code
+   * Modular vanilla JavaScript
-Semantic HTML
+   * Semantic HTML
-JavaScript: functions, objects, arrays
-Persistent data storage with JSON Server
+   * Persistent data storage with JSON Server
-DBDatabase Diagram
+   * Relational data and how to manipulate and access this information through JSON relationships and fetch calls
+   * dbdiagram
-Scrum workflow
+   * Scrum workflow
-CSS Styling
+   * CSS Styling
-API calls with: POST, GET, FETCH
-CRUD
+   * CRUD
+   * Git and GitHub
-Awesome Teamwork
+   * Awesome Teamwork

 ## Setup: Follow these steps exactly